 About me

-I lecture across Europe on the politics of the fashion industry at universities, museums, cultural events and political gatherings.
-I also make regular radio and television appearances, doing the ‘heavy lifting’ for discussions about the workings of the global fashion industry.
+I lecture on the politics of fashion supply chains across the UK at universities, museums, cultural events and political gatherings and regularly do the ‘heavy lifting’ for media interviews and discussions on the workings of the global garment industry.

 Media appearances include BBC Breakfast on the Rana Plaza factory collapse, and BBC Woman’s Hour with Jeni Murray.
 Events include the Shakespeare & Co.
 Bookshop in Paris, Barbican panel events, TRAID symposiums, the Appledore Book Festival, the For Books Sake online book club, plus zine fairs, and conferences.